89 swords seized from SUV in Maha; 4 held | Law-Order

 During a search, the police found 89 swords and a dagger inside the SUV in which four persons were travelling, Dhule Superintendent of Police Pravinkumar Patil said.

-The police arrested the four persons - Mohammed Sharif Mohammed Shafique (35), Shaikh Iliyas Shaikh Latif (32), Saiyad Naim Saiyad Rahim (29) and Kapil Dabhade (35), all residents of Jalna district, he said.
-An FIR was registered against the accused at Songir police station under relevant sections of the Arms Act and the Motor Vehicles Act, he said, adding that a probe into the case is on.
+The police identified the arrested persons as Mohammed Sharif Mohammed Shafique (35), Shaikh Iliyas Shaikh Latif (32), Saiyad Naim Saiyad Rahim (29) and Kapil Dabhade (35), all residents of Jalna district in central Maharashtra, where they face criminal cases.

+An FIR was registered against the accused at the Songir police station under relevant sections of the Arms Act and the Motor Vehicles Act, the official said, adding a probe into the case was on.

+Meanwhile, Jalna additional superintendent of police Vikrant Deshmukh said a team has been sent to Dhule district to get more information about the case as all the arrested persons hail from Jalna.

+The Jalna police said the four face several criminal cases in the district for rioting, assault and issuing threats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)